blasterbug/Camduino/README.md

 -	blue : SDA (Arduino pin A4)
 -	yellow : SCL (Arduino pin A5)

-NXT can't supply enought energy for Arduino, so use an external source.
+NXT can not supply enought energy for Arduino, so use an external source.

 ## Trampoline settings